 For example, a single ounce of walnuts contains 185 calories and 18 grams of fat.
 Using our example person from the intro, that would be 25% of their daily fat intake.
 Crazy, right?

-It’s extremely easy to overdo it when it comes to fat, and that’s why I like to recommend pre-portioned (or you can portion at home with Ziploc bags) fat sources for snacking.
+It’s extremely easy to overdo it when it comes to fat, and that’s why I like to recommend pre-portioned (or you can portion at home with Ziplock bags) fat sources for snacking.
+And you should definitely check out my guide to the best nuts for protein to choose the best options.

 Just keep in mind, do your best to keep fats and carbs separate unless we’re talking about vegetables or lower calorie fruits like berries.
 The guacamole and hummus above would go really well with chips from our previous section, but you’d be better off having it with sliced zucchini, peppers, squash, or even carrots.